CodingWithDavid/BlazorDesertCodeCamp2019/README.md

-# Blazor UI tips and tricks
+# Slides and code from Desert Code Camp 2019

 This project was created to provide the slides and the code for my presestions at the Desert Code Campe 2019.